CyrsChvz/MeXE402_Midterm_Chavez-CyrusP.--Dimaano-KianMichaelG./README.md

 - **households**
 #### in each block group.
 This dataset is widely used for regression tasks, particularly for predicting housing prices based on demographic and geographic information.
 ###### (include substitution of numerical values)
+#### In order to achieve the optimal performance of data processing for Linear Regression, we replaced some of the data with numerical values including:

 > ## The data set used for logistic regression:
 #### The Kaggle customer churn dataset contains attributes related to customer demographics, account information, and service usage.
 Key features includes: